We welcome and serve all students

 - Because the parent/guardian is employed in San Francisco

-- Because the student has a sibling attending school in the requested district
+- Because the student has a sibling attending school in San Francisco

 - To allow students to complete a school year if their parents/guardians moved out of the SFUSD boundaries during the school year